Electron-phonon coupling in magnetic materials using the local spin density approximation: Theory

 which can be used to compute the Eliashberg spectral function

-where $w_{\mathbf{q}}$ are the $\mathbf{q}$-point weights normalized to one.
-The Eliashberg spectral function is used to determine the contribution of specific phonon modes to the total electron-phonon coupling strength defined as
+where $w_{\mathbf{q}}$ are the $\mathbf{q}$-point integration weights normalized to one.
+The Eliashberg spectral function can be used to determine the contribution of specific phonon modes to the total electron-phonon coupling strength defined as

-and can be used in the context of superconductivity to evaluate the critical temperature $T_{\rm c}$ assuming a phonon-mediated pairing mechanism and the Allen-Dynes formula~\cite{Allen1975}: